abdelrazekrizk/azure-ai-task-manager/README.md

 Send a POST request to https://localhost:5001/api/task with the request body as shown above.
 Contributing

  Contributions are welcome!
 Please follow these steps:
+- Contributions are welcome!
+Please follow these steps:
 Fork the repository.
 Create a new branch (git checkout -b feature/YourFeature).
 Make your changes.